Constraining the Gravitational Potential from the Projected Morphology of Extragalactic Tidal Streams: Hyperparameters

-We now discuss the various hyper-parameters used throughout this work, and their values.
-Most hyper-parameters relate to the stream track and our fitting routine.
-We could consider a Bayesian determination of the stream track, allowing us to treat the hyper-parameters in a probabilistic framework.
+We now discuss the various hyperparameters used throughout this work, and their values.
+Most hyperparameters relate to the stream track and our fitting routine.
+We could consider a Bayesian determination of the stream track, allowing us to treat the hyperparameters in a probabilistic framework.
 However, the present work is aimed at introducing and validating the basic principles discussed in \S\ref{sec: modeling}, so we postpone a more thorough exploration of how to effectively fit the stream track to future work.

-In \S\ref{sec: likelihood} we introduced the hyper-parameters $\Delta D$, $\epsilon$, and $\sigma_{\theta_T}$.
+In \S\ref{sec: likelihood} we introduced the hyperparameters $\Delta D$, $\epsilon$, and $\sigma_{\theta_T}$.
 These correspond to the maximum change in line-of-sight distance between adjacent evaluation points along the stream track, the zero curvature threshold ($\vert d\phi/d\ell \vert < \epsilon$), and our prior uncertainty on the direction of the stream track when the tangent condition is satisfied, respectively.
 For $\Delta D$, we adopt $30~\rm{kpc}$, since this is a reasonable upper bound for the line-of-sight distance between adjacent stream segments in our $N-$body simulations.
 For a stream at $\approx 17~\rm{Mpc}$ (i.e, NGC 5907 considered in \S\ref{sec: application_ngc59076}), a $0.035~\rm{deg}$ change in the direction of the stream track per $\rm{kpc}$ corresponds to an $\epsilon \sim 10$.
 We adopt this value for $\epsilon$, and $\sigma_{\theta_T} = 10~\rm{deg}$.
 In our tests on simulated data, we find this value of $\epsilon$ successfully identifies regions of the stream track with negligible curvature.
 Our usage of a relatively large $\sigma_{\theta_T}$ ensures that the tangent condition will not strongly disfavor planar acceleration vectors with angular separations of $\sim 1-4~\rm{deg}$ from the local stream-track.